 Here are few reasons I think that anyone who is serious about Business Analytics should consider Power BI:

 Best of Power Query and Power Pivot

 Analysing data has never been easier.
 Power BI desktop brings the best of Power Query (called Get & Transform in Excel 2016) and Power Pivot (DAX – Data Analysis Expressions) under one roof.
 If you are familiar with these tools in Excel, you will find seamless transition into Power BI Desktop.
 Which uses the same tools to transform and model your data.

 Integration between Microsoft Flow and Power BI

 As a manager, you might not necessarily monitor your Power BI Dashboard on a periodic basis.
-But you would want to be alerted when something changes which affects your business, like your profit margin falling below a certain threshold.
-This is where you can use Microsoft Flow to trigger alerts and actions based on data generated on your Power BI Dashboard.
+But you would want to be alerted when something changes which affects your business.
+Similarly, like your profit margin falling below a certain threshold.
+This is where you can use Microsoft Flow to trigger alerts and actions.
+Therefore, based on data generated on your Power BI Dashboard.

 Microsoft has been rolling out updates to its Power BI Service (cloud based service) on a weekly basis and releases new versions of Power BI Desktop every month.
 If you have any ideas, you can share them on the online forums where a dedicated community of developers are listening for feedback and suggestions.

 If you are keen to learn more check out our Power BI courses.